-- a contextual safeguarding approach must be taken; - schools must take all necessary action to learn from the incident and prevent future incidents occurring, such as through targeted education around specific types of child-on-child abuse: - support for the victim must be offered and provided where possible.
+- a contextual safeguarding approach must be taken; - schools must take all necessary action to learn from the incident and prevent future incidents occurring, such as through targeted education around specific types of child-onchild abuse: - support for the victim must be offered and provided where possible.
 Appropriate risk assessments must be implemented to provide reassurance and safety for the victim; - schools must ensure that they do not adopt a victim blaming approach; - the DSL must complete an investigation into the incident; The investigation must consider the incident itself as well as whether it is an isolated incident, and the personal circumstances of the young person who is alleged to have displayed harmful behaviour; - if necessary, appropriate referrals must be made to support services for the young person who has displayed harmful behaviours; - a risk assessment must be completed and implemented for the young person who has displayed harmful behaviours in order to safeguard them and other pupils. - 14.0 Bullying (Please also see the School's Anti-bullying policy) - 14.1 Severe or persistent forms of bullying can result in Significant Harm, which is why those providing services for children should have adequate policies, procedures and training to counter bullying.
 Bullying occurs when a person or group of people behave in ways which are designed to cause distress or to hurt a person or group of people.
 Bullying can be overt and plain for all to see.
 It can be subtle and insidious.
 Bullying can become part of the culture, recognised or believed by all or a significant number of people as 'acceptable. - 14.2 The Group has a zero-tolerance approach to bullying.
-Staff must help pupils to understand what bullying is and how to report it.
+Team members must help pupils to understand what bullying is and how to report it.
 Bullying must be dealt with as a safeguarding matter.
-Staff must report any bullying concerns to the DSL on the same day.
-The concerns must be documented appropriately. - 14.3 Schools have a responsibility to ensure that those pupils who bully, are supported and helped to understand the impact of their actions. - 14.4 Please see the following government guidance on preventing and tacking bullying in schools:
+Team members must report any bullying concerns to the DSL on the same day.
+The concerns must be documented appropriately.

+- 14.3 Schools have a responsibility to ensure that those pupils who bully, are supported and helped to understand the impact of their actions. - Please see the following government guidance on preventing and tacking bullying in schools: Preventing and tackling bullying , Mental health and behaviour in schools Behaviour in schools: advice for headteachers and school staff See Rise Above for links to materials and lesson plans